 How to make the best Gluten Free Vanilla Snack Cake

-- In the bowl of your stand mixer fitted with the whisk attachment, add the two eggs, powdered sugar, and vanilla extract.
-Use a whisk (or the whisk attachment of the mixer) and whisk the eggs and powdered sugar just to combine.
+- Step 3: In the bowl of the stand mixer fitted with the whisk attachment, add the two eggs, powdered sugar, and vanilla extract.
+Use a whisk (or the whisk attachment of the mixer) and whisk the eggs and powdered sugar together.
 This helps make sure all the powdered sugar gets incorporated.
-At a medium-high speed, whisk the eggs and powdered sugar for 7-8 minutes until light and fluffy and looking thick.
-The incorporated air will ensure your Gluten Free Vanilla Cake is light and airy with a good structure.

-- Once all the liquid is incorporated, turn off the mixer and remove the bowl from the stand mixer.
-Using a whisk, whisk in the dry ingredients in thirds by hand.
-Make sure the dry ingredients are fully incorperated.
+- Step 7: Once all the liquid is incorporated, turn off the mixer and remove the bowl from the stand.
+Using a whisk, gently fold the dry ingredients into the wet ingredients in three additions, mixing by hand.
+Be sure each addition is fully incorporated before adding the next.

 What is American Vanilla Buttercream?